Dot-com bubble: Overview

 In the aftermath of the dot-com bubble, telecommunications companies had a great deal of overcapacity as many Internet business clients went bust.
 That, plus ongoing investment in local cell infrastructure kept connectivity charges low, and helped to make high-speed Internet connectivity more affordable.

-During this time, a handful of companies found success developing business models that helped make the World Wide Web a more compelling experience.
-These include airline booking sites, Google's search engine and its profitable approach to keyword-based advertising, as well as eBay's auction site and Amazon.com's online department store.
-The low price of reaching millions worldwide, and the possibility of selling to or hearing from those people at the same moment when they were reached, promised to overturn established business dogma in advertising, mail-order sales, customer relationship management, and many more areas.
+During this time, new business models helped enhance the web's appeal.
+These included airline booking platforms, Google's search engine and keyword-based advertising, services like eBay's auction site and Amazon.com's online department store.
+The internet's low-cost global reach challenged traditional practices in advertising, direct sales, and customer management.
+These developments helped to overturn established business dogma in advertising, mail-order sales, customer relationship management, and many more areas.

 The web was a new killer app—it could bring together unrelated buyers and sellers in seamless and low-cost ways.
 Entrepreneurs around the world developed new business models, and ran to their nearest venture capitalist.
 While some of the new entrepreneurs had experience in business and economics, the majority were simply people with ideas, and did not manage the capital influx prudently.

 Additionally, many dot-com business plans were predicated on the assumption that by using the Internet, they would bypass the distribution channels of existing businesses and therefore not have to compete with them; when the established businesses with strong existing brands developed their own Internet presence, these hopes were shattered, and the newcomers were left attempting to break into markets dominated by larger, more established businesses.
-Many did not have the ability to do so.

 The dot-com bubble burst in March 2000, with the technology heavy NASDAQ Composite index peaking at 5,048.62 on March 10 (5,132.52 intraday), more than double its value just a year before.
 By 2001, the bubble's deflation was running full speed.
 A majority of the dot-coms had ceased trading, after having burnt through their venture capital and IPO capital, often without ever making a profit.
-But despite this, the Internet continues to grow, driven by commerce, ever greater amounts of online information, knowledge, social networking and access by mobile devices.
+But despite this, the Internet continued to grow, driven by commerce, ever greater amounts of online information, knowledge, social networking and access by mobile devices.